usnistgov/feasst/TUTORIAL.rst

-Test cases
+Tutorials
 =====================================================

-Here you can find various examples of FEASST scripts which are used to reproduce published results, or simply serve as an example simulation.
+Here you can find various examples of FEASST used to reproduce published results, or simply tutorial simulations.

 The following files may appear in the test cases.